frellwan/TensorFlow-2.0/README.md

 - Validation, Regularization, and Callbacks
 - Saving and loading models

-Assignemnt - Develop model to predict house numbers

 ## Course 2
 ### Key Ideas
 - The Keras Functional API
 - The Data Pipeline
 - Sequence Modeling
 - Model subclassing and custom training loops

- Assignment - Develop a custom model to translate from English to German